birdandhike.com logo

 Overview

-This is a moderately strenuous hike that runs up washes, through canyons, and up ridges to the summit of a volcanic peak.
-The route passes red sandstone crags, layered carbonate mountains, conglomerate cliffs, and multi-colored mudstones that record ancient lakebeds with myriad Cenozoic fossils and ripple marks.
+The Hamblin Mountain Route makes for a moderately strenuous hike that runs up washes, through canyons, and up ridges to the summit of a volcanic peak.
+The route passes red sandstone crags, layered limestone mountains, conglomerate cliffs, and multi-colored mudstones that record ancient lakebeds with myriad Cenozoic fossils and ripple marks.
 This is a great hike to a spectacular place, and it is a surprisingly easy hike for a desert summit.
-There are a couple of little pour-overs, but they shouldn't stop anybody from making the summit.
+Views from the summit are surprisingly good for such a low peak, as views stretch out across Nevada into Utah, Arizona, and California.

 Hamblin Mountain is also interesting because it is half of a volcano that was split by an earthquake fault.
 Cleopatra Mountain, which lies about a dozen miles east of Hamblin Mountain, is the other half of the volcano.